rbuurma/vic-sem-2020/VicSemSyllabus2020.md

 + Miss Marjoribanks (1865-6), second half
 + Eric Hayot, from *On Literary Worlds*
++ Pheng Cheah, Intro to "What is a World?"
 + Catherine Gallagher, "The Rise of Fictionality"
 + Review of "Miss Marjoriebanks"
 + Copyright X, week 4: Welfare Theory